langjam/jam0002/motif/README.md

 Exit from the section and continue from after the call in caller's section.

-If caller doesn't exits (i.e. return in non-recursive or first call of main section), it will halt the program.
+If caller doesn't exists (i.e. return in non-recursive or first call of main section), it will halt the program.

 ### 27. <a name="instrhalt">halt</a>
 Pattern: irregular wave -> irregular rainbow